LAMiNATE Members

 Elin Nylander, doctoral student in English linguistics.
 Nylander’s PhD project focuses on vocabulary learning in multilingual English classrooms.

-Carita Paradis, professor of English linguistics.
+Carita Paradis, professor of English Language and Linguistics.
 Paradis’s research concerns the dynamics of meaning-making in human communication and is situated within the framework of Cognitive Linguistics.

 Céline Rocher Hahlin, senior lecturer of French.
 Rocher Hahlin researches foreing language teaching and learning, with a particular focus on motivation.